Dorayaki: In popular culture

-The Japanese manga and anime character Doraemon from Doraemon loves dorayaki and so it is depicted as his favorite food (in the English dub, Nobita calls it "yummy buns" as an alternative), and it has been a plot device several times throughout the series.
+Dorayaki is the favorite food of the Japanese manga and anime character Doraemon from the namesake series.
+In the English dub, Nobita calls it "yummy buns" as an alternative.
+The food has been a plot device several times throughout the series.
 Doraemon is addicted to dorayaki and falls for any trap involving them.

-In 2015 filmmaker Naomi Kawase released the film "An" ("Sweet Bean"), based on a novel, Sweet Bean Paste, by Durian Sukegawa, about an elderly woman who has a secret recipe for dorayaki anko.
+In 2015 filmmaker Naomi Kawase released the film An ("Sweet Bean"), based on a novel, Sweet Bean Paste, by Durian Sukegawa, about an elderly woman who has a secret recipe for dorayaki anko.